phamlam2k/crawl_data_landing/README.md

 # Summarize Article

 ## Description
-Summarize Article is a web application that allows users to input a URL of an article and receive a summarized version of the content.
+Summarize Estate is a web application that allows users to input a URL of an article and receive a summarized version of the content.
 The application uses OpenAI's GPT model for summarization and falls back to the Sumy library for summarization in case of API rate limits or errors.

 ## Features
 - Summarize articles from any URL.